 - Job retraining and rehabilitation if your injury prevents you from returning to your former career.

-Even though workers’ compensation law prevents you from suing your employer for your injuries, if a third party’s negligence was responsible for your injury, you may have what is called a third-party claim against the responsible entity.
+Even though Workers’ Compensation Law prevents you from suing your employer for your injuries, if a third party’s negligence was responsible for your injury, you may still have a civil lawsuit.
+This type of Civil Lawsuit is called a third-party claim.
 For example, if you were using a tool at work that was defective, you may have a claim against the manufacturer for putting the defective product on the market or for failing to properly warn about potential dangers.

 Attorney Edward Singer is a top Los Angeles workers’ compensation lawyer.
-He has more than 23 years of experience representing injured workers in Southern California.
+He has more than 25 years of experience representing injured workers in Southern California.
 He will zealously represent you to be sure that you obtain all the benefits to which you are entitled.
+Contact him today via his online form or call 310-849-5679.
+You can also find his offices at 2222 South La Brea Ave, Los Angeles, CA 90016 in the Mid City neighborhood of Los Angeles off of I-10 Exit 8.